 It was 1983.
 I had just returned from Guyana and was looking for a job.
 A dear friend in Hyderabad, Mr. Nazir Latif, introduced me to his friend Mr. Mumtaz Ahmed from Calcutta (in the days when it was still called that) who in turn asked me to go to Chennai to meet Mr. M. A. Alagappan, the MD of CWS (India) Limited, a tea company with plantations in the Anamallais, Mango Range and Assam.
 Mr. Alagappan sent me to meet Mr. Ahmedullah, GM Plantations, who was based in Iyerpadi.
 I took the Nilgiri Express to Coimbatore from Madras (it was still called that) and then a bus to Valparai.
 I had been asked to get off at Rotti Kadai, just after Carver Marsh’s statue at the top of the forty-hairpin bends that the road takes when climbing the mountain range called Anamallai Hills (Hills of the Elephants).
 I did as directed and found myself trudging up a narrow estate road with my bag on my shoulder.
 It was a Sunday morning, absolutely beautiful and sunny but not hot.
 As I walked up the slope, drinking in the scenery with tea and Silver Oak (Grevilia Robusta) trees on both sides, with the road falling away into the bottom of the hill on my left where I could see the top of a house and a tea factory.
 That house was where my friendship with AVGM (AVG Menon) and his wife Parvathy Menon, began.

 As I walked up the slope in search of Mr. Ahmedullah who I was supposed to report to, I saw an Ambassador car coming down the slope.
-I stepped aside to let it pass but it stopped and a very distinguished gentleman rolled down his window in the back seat and looked a question.
+I stepped aside to let it pass but it stopped, and a very distinguished gentleman in the back seat, rolled down his window and looked a question.
 I greeted him and said, ‘I am looking for Mr. Ahmedullah.
 I am Yawar Baig and Mr. Alagappan sent me from Madras and asked me to meet him.’
-He said to me, ‘Please get into the car.’
-I was very pleased at the kindness as the reality of a city dweller at 1000 feet elevation, walking up a slope at 4000 feet with a bag was hitting me.
+The gentleman said to me, ‘Please get into the car.’
+I was very pleased at this kindness as the reality of a city dweller at 1000 feet elevation, walking up a slope at 4000 feet with a bag was hitting me.
 The driver turned the car around and we drove up and turned into a beautiful dream of a wooden bungalow with blooming rose bushes all along the drive and a lawn in the front with a center piece of a Bird of Paradise flower in full bloom.
 At the end of the lawn was an old stone wall at the edge of which were very tall Blue Gums (Eucalyptus globulus) trees with their characteristic bark sloughing off like a snake shedding its skin.

 For the next two years, before I was transferred to Murugalli, my day would begin in the Muster at 0600 reading AVG’s instructions in the Muster Book, written in his very neat handwriting.
 Brief, to the point and sometimes quite terse.
-We carried them out and in the evening, I would go up to the Estate Office and would meet him to talk to him about anything important that had happened that day.
+We carried out the instructions and in the evening, I would go up to the Estate Office to meet him and talk about anything important that had happened that day.
 AVG didn’t just teach me all that I needed to know about planting, but about managing people which was something much more valuable.
 I remember once, complaining very passionately about some skullduggery that was going on, involving some supervisors and workers.
-AVG listened patiently and then asked only one question, ‘Yawar, if everyone did what they are supposed to do, why would I need you?’
+AVG listened patiently and then asked only one question, ‘Yawar, if everyone did what they were supposed to do, why would I need you?’
 I didn’t say anything more, then or ever.
 I didn’t want him to ask me that question ever again.
 He never needed to.

 By now it was past midnight.
 There was a small moon and so some little light.
 But no other light or sound.
-I sent Samina up to the bungalow.
+We lived in the Tennis Court Bungalow on Murugalli and where this accident occurred was just below a staircase that led up to a side gate of our bungalow and so I sent Samina up to the bungalow.
 Then I walked down into the labour lines (housing) to the house of our estate mechanic Thangavelu and woke him up.
 He and I then went down to Mayura factory and borrowed a tractor.
 There were no drivers there, so I drove the tractor after Thangavelu jump started it, as it had no battery and so no lights.
 We drove to a place in the tea field adjacent to Candura Division where we recalled seeing some telephone cable.
-Sure enough there was a small roll of steel cable there.
+Sure, enough there was a small roll of steel cable there.
 We picked it up and drove back up the hill to the car, tied the cable to the chassis at the back and hauled it back onto the road.
 I inspected the damage and found that apart from the indicator light on the left fender, the car was undamaged.
 That is when I started breathing again.

 Next morning, I drove the car back to AVG’s bungalow and said to him, ‘Mr. Menon, I am sorry we had a small accident last night while returning from Mudis.’
 His instant reaction, ‘Are you and Samina okay?’
 I looked at him with my jaw hanging open.
 Not one word about his new car.
 I told him that we were fine but that his car had a broken indicator light.
 ‘That’s alright’, he said.
 ‘That can be replaced.’
 That was it.
 Of such memories are friendships made.
 Today (Feb 1, 2018) AVG passed away.
 I lost a dear friend and mentor.
 A loss that can’t be replaced.
 AVGM – A Very Good Man.